DFAC: The Support Behind the Lines

-U.S. Air Force Airman 1st Class Bryan Woodfin, 35th Force Support Squadron food service apprentice, pours ice into cups for his fellow Airmen at Misawa Air Base, Japan, June 6, 2025.
-Dining facility team members prepare nutritious meals four times a day, providing key support to dorm residents, shift workers and or deployed forces.
+U.S. Air Force Staff Sgt.
+Jonathan Pham, left, 35th Force Support Squadron (FSS) food service supervisor, retrieves a container of vegetables for dinner at Misawa Air Base, Japan, June 6, 2025.
+Misawa’s dining facility offers Go for Green meals with whole grains, fruits and lean meats, fueling the strength and stamina required to execute the 35th Fighter Wing’s combat missions.
 (U.S. Air Force photo by Airman Hannah Bench)

 |Date Taken: